As of April 2026 — Women’s rights in Virginia are entering a more actively expansionary phase, following a period of mixed progress.

 Women's Health

-Virginia stands out as one of the few Southern states where abortion remains legal past the first trimester and where lawmakers continue to pursue long-term constitutional protections.
-At the same time, the political environment remains volatile, with reproductive rights a defining issue of recent election cycles.
-And unlike states that have locked protections into their constitutions or adopted shield laws, Virginia still relies on statute rather than constitutional protection—leaving its reproductive rights landscape exposed to rapid change.
+Virginia stands out as one of the few Southern states where abortion remains legal past the first trimester and where lawmakers have advanced long-term constitutional protections.
+At the same time, the political environment remains active, with reproductive rights a defining issue of recent election cycles.
+And unlike states that have locked protections into their constitutions or adopted shield laws, Virginia still relies on statute rather than constitutional protection—leaving its reproductive rights landscape exposed to rapid change, for now.

 Reproductive Rights